FurJy/freqtrade_k8s/README.md

 2) we copy user_data folder and select it in freqtrade-deployment.yaml as a volume (hostPath) SELECTING ONLY CONFIG.JSON DOESN'T WORK, FREQTRADE REQUIRES SOME MORE FILES; SO WE COPY A FOLDER
 3) kubernetes uses a NodePort to expose an application port.
 NodePort ports pool starts from 30000.
+But you need to create new SERVICE AND DEPLOYMENT so that every pod will have it's own service, and every service will have it's own NodePort.

+---DON'T FORGET---
+change &serviceName and &containerName variables in yaml files for every new service + pod. ofc &serviceName in freqtrade-deployment and freqtrade-service should be the same for one bot.